1. Vincent Van Gogh

 At Eternity's Gate (2019) builds on this and perhaps takes it a little further.

 Vincent did have severe mental health problems, and some people with such are often open to fluctuating extreme moods and actions.
-I have seen this first-hand.
+Having been a Community Psychiatric Nurse, I have seen this first-hand.
 We can suppose this plus the statement that Vincent told not to blame others for his death, is why suicide has been his accepted cause of death for so long.

 Bear in mind the facts though.